coinZee/cpp-logger/Readme.md

 # Fast cpp logger

-A minimal, low-latency C++ logger using `mmap` and a background worker thread to avoid blocking the main execution.
+A minimal, header only low-latency C++ logger using `mmap` and a background worker thread to avoid blocking the main execution.

 ### Features
 * **Non-blocking:** The main thread pushes tasks to a queue. and a worker thread handles disk I/O. Also no mutexes.